steveklewis/cog-funcs/why_cogfuncs.md

 Another way to understand these categories is to think of them as jargon.
 As programmers, we deal with jargon all the time.
 We know that naming things is one of the hardest things to do, and we try our best to choose names that make the most sense and don't collide with other important concepts that we're also using.
 We also know that we can't start the naming process over every time we want to hash things out.
 And so, over time, a technical jargon is constructed that contains the common concepts that we need to draw from in order to communicate effectively and efficiently.
 Similarly, I have found that Cognitive Functions are a very useful set of terminology, as it helps people on teams get to know each other better, and discuss things that aren't always easy to discuss like personal perspectives.
 Accordingly, I want to emphasize cognitive functions as a cultural tool, a common lingo for talking about attention.
 Because that in itself is valuable if I have a way to communicate to you and to my coworkers about what I'm paying attention to.
 Perhaps I'm paying attention to the wrong thing.
 Perhaps you can help direct my attention to something that will more quickly help me do my job.

+## Sorting Out the Path

+I've found, in my own life, that Cognitive Functions have been invaluable in helping me to decide to stick it out as a software programmer.
+And I find myself thinking in the categories of the Cognitive Functions to help me sort out the "empirical material."
+I hope now you can see why one might want to get to know the Cognitive Functions.
+Next, we'll cover what they actually consist of.

 Copyright 2019 Steve Lewis All Rights Reserved